What is Acupuncture?

-Acupuncture is a truly holistic system of healing that is thousands of years old, and still growing.
+Acupuncture is a holistic system of healing that is thousands of years old and growing.
 Traditional Chinese Medicine (TCM), the larger medical system that houses acupuncture, traces its roots to at least 2,000 years ago and by some scholarly estimates over 5,000 years ago.
 To put it in perspective, that is just before the very first pyramids in Egypt were being built.
 Literally, acupuncture is ancient and is still evolving as researchers and scientist-practitioners expand the knowledgebase of this practical medicine.

 In TCM parlance, acupuncture can move Qi and blood (promote circulation), clear and remove obstructions to open the meridians, strengthen or sedate Qi to restore harmony, raise or descend Qi to restore balance, promote organ functioning, alleviate pain, expel pathogens, boost immune levels, promote digestion, brighten the eyes, benefit the brain, calm the mind, and so much more.
 The overall purpose of acupuncture is to restore homeostasis and balance, in other words, to bring optimal health to the body.

 - Filiform needles

 - Solid, hair-thin or “threadlike” medical instrument of sterilized, polished steel for single-use

 - Meridian System Theory

 - Network of subtle energetic, anatomical pathways that contribute to healthy physiological functioning when in balance

 - Acupuncture points are locations along these pathways, or meridians, that affect the entire meridian system and therefore the body as a whole, as well as a local affect on the specific meridian and body region